 The Ostrich Creek Culvert Improvements project is a stormwater project that will replace three culverts along Ostrich Creek.
 The project will be a substantial improvement to the City’s stormwater conveyance system on the west side of Bremerton.
 The Ostrich Creek headwaters are just north of Pendergast Park and the creek runs down to Ostrich Bay in West Bremerton.
 The creek is significantly encumbered by pipes and culverts that damage its fish bearing capabilities.
-While the replacement of just three culverts will not fix all of the fish barriers along the creek, it is an important first step.
+While the replacement of just three culverts will not fix all the fish barriers along the creek, it is an important first step.
 Additionally, in consideration of development in West Bremerton, particularly within the Ostrich Creek water shed, these culvert improvements will be designed to handle a greater capacity of water.
 Generally, the entire creek will be evaluated to determine the appropriate size and structure at each location.
-Read on for more information about the 3 culverts replacements.
+Read on for more information about the three culverts replacements.

 Ostrich Creek crosses under Price Road in an undersized round culvert that failed in 2005, washing out part of Price Road with it.
 The road and culvert were repaired, but the culvert is overdue for permanent replacement.
 Design here has determined the existing culvert will be replaced with a bridge.

 Kitsap Way near SR 3

 Ostrich Creek’s passage under Kitsap Way was installed in 1927 and is nearing the end of its useful life.
 It is undersized, threatening the cemetery upstream with flooding when it backs up, and failure of the culvert could cause emergency closures of Kitsap Way.
-Replacement of the culvert will present challenges because of limited right of way, and the busy roadway above.
-Special attention will be paid to construction methods, and traffic control plans during design to mitigate impacts to traffic during construction.
+Replacement of the culvert will present challenges because of limited right of way and the busy roadway above.
+Special attention will be paid to construction methods and traffic control plans during design, to mitigate impacts to traffic during construction.
 Design here has determined the existing culvert will be replaced with a three-sided concrete culvert.